 Display / Bespoke Marks

 Other formations of these hallmarks (‘feature marks’) are available.
 These cost extra to apply due to the time to plot the hallmarks, and mark the article.
 Our Standard Price List is available here.

-Large hallmarks (above 1mm in height on jewellery, or 2mm in height on silverware) are considered display/feature marks.
+Large hallmarks (above 0.75mm in height on a ring, or 1.5mm in height on another article) are considered display/feature marks.